fuankarion/Vision17/Lab1-Linux/readme.md

    -  nano: Handy command line file editor
    -  find: Find files and perform actions on it
    -  which: Find the location of a binary
+   - wget: Download a resource (identified by its url) form internet

 Some special directories are:
    - ``.`` (dot) : The current directory